ArrasL/LRP_for_LSTM/README.md

 ## Citation

+If you find this project useful, please cite the following paper (or one of our follow-up works [4,5]):

     @INPROCEEDINGS{arras2017,
         title     = {{Explaining Recurrent Neural Network Predictions in Sentiment Analysis}}, author    = {Leila Arras and Gr{\'e}goire Montavon and Klaus-Robert M{\"u}ller and Wojciech Samek},